ghc/ghc/docs/users_guide/glasgow_exts.rst

       type Elem [e] = e
       ...

-The data or type family instance for an assocated type must follow the rule that the type indexes corresponding to class parameters must have precisely the same as type given in the instance head.
+The data or type family instance for an associated type must follow the rule that the type indexes corresponding to class parameters must have precisely the same as type given in the instance head.
 For example: ::